The Mountain as Metaphor for Life and Leadership: Scott Cutler, CEO of StockX

 Scott Cutler [00:17:40]:

-Yeah, what I would say, also say, I probably generally agree with that, although I guess what I would add to it, and I think about my own journey at Stockx.
+Yeah, what I would say, also say, I probably generally agree with that, although I guess what I would add to it, and I think about my own journey at StockX.
 I was kind of there from the beginning in the sense that I had worked with the founders in kind of a quasi advisory relationship, and so I knew the journey from the very beginning.
 And so by the time that I had joined, there was so much connective tissue to that original story that it wasn’t brought in completely new.
 And at the same time, I look at even Stubhub when I joined, that was 17 years into its existence as a company, and yet there was still a whole new opportunity to unlock.
 But lo and behold, who owns StubHub now?
 One of the founders of Stubhub, who left when it was acquired by eBay, started another company, and then ultimately has brought it back together again, full circle.
 Super interesting story, I’m sure.

 Darren [00:18:40]: